TimothyWilson43/web-230-code-snippets/README.md

 ## Repository Overview

 Carefully read the assigned chapters, videos, and narrative I've included under each exercise and assignment.
-Most exercises and assignments have runnable sample code

-so you can visually see the concept "in action."
+Most exercises and assignments have runnable sample code so you can visually see the concept "in action."
 Assignments are broken into "milestones" and each "milestone" builds on the last.
-Approach every week from top-to-bottom and do

-not move to the next assignment/exericse without fully understanding the previous.
+Approach every week from top-to-bottom and do not move to the next assignment/exericse without fully understanding the previous.

-To clone the repository:
 ```bash
 git clone https://github.com/rrkrasso/web-230-code-snippets.git
 cd web-230-code-snippets